jxnblk/blog/src/posts/progressive-documentation.md

 ## Choose the right tool for the job

 Tools like mdx-go make it easy to try things out without a lot of setup or getting locked into proprietary APIs.
-Every team is different and has different needs, but I hope mdx-go is helpful addition to your development toolkit.
+Every team is different and has different needs, but I hope mdx-go is a helpful addition to your development toolkit.

 To learn more [see the mdx-go docs][mdx-go].